WebChangeDetector/webchangedetector/README.txt

 == Installation ==

-1. Upload 'webchangedetector' to the `/wp-content/plugins/` directory
+1. Upload 'webchangedetector' to the `/wp-content/plugins/` directory or install it directly from your backend at "Install Plugin"
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Create a free account at https://www.webchangedetector.com
+3. Create a free account by filling the signup form
 4. Activate your account by clicking the 'Activate Account' button in the email we sent you
-5. Copy your API Token from your account.
-Paste the API Token on your website at 'WCD' in the menu
+5. Now you can track your webpages

 == Changelog ==